 Technology Behind Web 3.0

 The next iteration of the internet uses breakthroughs in web technology.
-This includes new methods for data organization, storage, and access.
+This includes new methods for data organisation, storage, and access.

 Web 3.0 wants to move away from the DNS server system.
-The InterPlanetary Files System (IPFS) does not have centralized servers but instead uses a peer-to-peer method.
-This is similar to popular P2P applications like Utorrent, which allows its users to share content.
+The InterPlanetary Files System (IPFS) does not have centralised servers but uses a peer-to-peer method.
+This is similar to popular P2P applications like Utorrent, allowing users to share content.
 Here users do not access a server to receive files but a collection of nodes connected to the system.

 Furthermore, IPFS separates data retrieval and searching.
 It employs a technique called content addressing.
 Here a developer adds a hashing algorithm to the content.
 To access the content, a user needs to input a unique key that unlocks the content.

 This would create a trustless system where users can only access data with a key.
 This makes P2P file sharing more secure and suitable for all internet users.